Ogu1208/Java-Swing/README.md

   <details>
   <summary> 📁 sliders </summary>

+ ### JSlider = GUI component that lets user enter a value by using an adjustable sliding knob on a track

 To change the text of label according to the sliders's value, implements the `ChangeListener` and overrides the method `statechanged(ChangeEvent e)`. <br>
 And you should add `.addChangeListener` to item that you want to adjust.